opensbt/carla-runner/README.md

 )
 ```
 Faults and Scenarios names must match so that every fault has a matching scenario and vice versa.
-The faults are defined as YAML as shown in https://git.fortiss.org/fortissimo/rosco#fault-injection.
+The faults are defined as YAML as described in https://git.fortiss.org/fortissimo/rosco#fault-injection.

 ## Advanced Settings